gautaz/bolo/README.md

 }
 ```

-By default no logging is operated but you can provide an alternate logger providing the `debug`, `info`, `warn` and `error` methods, these methods should accept a string as its first argument.
+By default no logging is operated but you can provide an alternate logger providing the `debug`, `info`, `warn` and `error` methods, these methods should accept a string as their first argument.

 By default the node will announce itself on all available interfaces on the port 60105 and also talk to other nodes on all interfaces on a random port.

 ### Setting a key/value binding

-A `key` can only be expressed as a string but the only requisite for a value is for `JSON.parse º JSON.stringify` to be idempotent with it.
+A `key` can only be expressed as a string but the only requisite for a value is that `JSON.parse(JSON.stringify(value))` deep equals `value`.

 You can set a binding with: